FortiShield/fortishield-qa/tests/scans/code_analysis/README.md

         `known_flaws/known_flaws_{framework|api|wodles}.json` file.

         Args:
-            clone_wazuh_repository (fixture): Pytest fixture returning the path of the temporary directory path the repository cloned.
+            clone_fortishield_repository (fixture): Pytest fixture returning the path of the temporary directory path the repository cloned.
 This directory is removed at the end of the pytest session. get_test_parameters (fixture): Pytest fixture returning the a dictionary with all the test parameters.
                 These parameters are the directories to check, directories to exclude, the minimum confidence level, the minimum severity level and the repository name.
         """
-        # Wazuh is cloned from GitHub using the clone_wazuh_repository fixture
+        # Fortishield is cloned from GitHub using the clone_fortishield_repository fixture
-        assert clone_wazuh_repository, "Error while cloning the Wazuh repository from GitHub, " \
+        assert clone_fortishield_repository, "Error while cloning the Fortishield repository from GitHub, " \
-                                       "please check the Wazuh branch set in the parameter."
+                                       "please check the Fortishield branch set in the parameter."
-        # Change to the cloned Wazuh repository directory
+        # Change to the cloned Fortishield repository directory
-        os.chdir(clone_wazuh_repository)
+        os.chdir(clone_fortishield_repository)

         directories_to_check = get_test_parameters['directories_to_check']
         bandit_output_list = \